scholacantorum/public-site/concerts/sacred-spaces/index.md

 Schola Cantorum presents _**Sacred Spaces**_,
 a concert of music from some of the world&rsquo;s great religious traditions and great composers.
 Revel in glorious sound in the fabulous acoustics of **Mission Santa Clara**, with its historic beauty, on **March 18** at **7:30 PM**.

+_For the safety of our audience and our members, attendees will be required to show proof of vaccination and wear masks while in the building._